net-daemon/docs/docs/v2/started/development.md

 You should be all set, so skip to step 3

 ### 2.2 Visual Studio Code
 If you are using Visual Studio Code, devcontainers are the preferred way to develop your apps.
-This also requires docker to be installed.
+This also requires Docker to be installed.

 1. Install [remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) in VSCode if you have not already.
 2. Open folder, the newly cloned template